tmartins14/React/comps/README.md

 ## Section 16: Getting Clever with Data Sorting

 Adding a SortableTable component to take the config array and sort on the columns with a sortValue prop

+## Section 17: Custom Hooks in Depth

+Refactoring some code into custom hooks to clean up components and improve reusability